vassujoseph/Blog/Post_001/ArchLinux-BaseInstallation.md

-After years on Windows and having on the side this old Asus EeePC 11010HA collecting dust in storage I decided to give it a second life following the discovery of [Arch Linux](https://www.archlinux.org) and [Xmonad](http://xmonad.org/) from a friend who is working on a startup.
+After years on Windows and having on the side this old Asus EeePC 11010HA collecting dust in storage, I decided to give it a second life following the discovery of [Arch Linux](https://www.archlinux.org) and [Xmonad](http://xmonad.org/) from a friend who is working in a startup.
-I've tried a lot of other windows and Linux distributions on this machine in the past without success, mainly relating to the video driver which is the Intel GMA500.
+I've tried a lot of other windows and Linux distributions on this machine in the past without success, mainly due to problems with the video driver, which is the Intel GMA500.
 This post summarizes how to set up Arch Linux on a laptop.
 I will set up this machine as a Linux development machine until I feel confident that I can do a full switch of my main PC.

 # Preparing the USB drive